interledger/coil-wordpress-plugin/README.md

 At this moment in time, the tests are not run automatically on public CI services.

+## Cypress Tests
+To run the tests you will need to:

+- load the included SQL database, found in `/tests/cypress/fixtures/test-database.sql`
+- `npx cypress run`

+or if you want to use the tests with a GUI
+- `npx cypress open`

 # Installing plugin

 - for testing, the Github repo can be zipped up and the zip used to install the Coil plugin on WordPress